msfjarvis/msfjarvis.dev/content/posts/weeknotes-week-15-2026/index.md

 # Games

 I continued playing through bits and pieces of [Chrono Gear](https://store.steampowered.com/app/3081840/Chrono_Gear_Warden_of_Time/) when I could find the time.
-[Akhil](https://github.com/akhilnarang) pulled me back into the dungeons of [Marvel Rivals](https://www.marvelrivals.com/) ranked queue where we managed to get a run at the placement games.
+[Akhil](https://github.com/akhilnarang) pulled me back into the dungeons of [Marvel Rivals](https://www.marvelrivals.com/) ranked queue where we managed to make a good run at our placement games.
 As of writing we've climbed up from Gold 3 to Gold 1, in touching distance of Platinum 3.

 {{< details summary="Somewhat frustrating health stuff that you probably don't care for" >}}